orthecreedence/cl-async/future.md

 list of values.
 If the first value in the list is a `future`, the given callback is attached to that future to be fired when the future's value(s) are finished.
-If the first item in `future-values` is *not* a `future` class, the _given callback is fired instantly with the values passed as the arguments_.
+If the first item in `future-values` is *not* a `future` class, the _given callback is fired instantly with the values passed as `future-values` as the arguments_.

 The reason `attach-cb` fires the callback instantly is that it's sometimes nice to attach a callback to a value when you don't know whether the value is a future or an already-computed value.
-This allows for some nice syntactic abstractions.
+This allows for some useful syntactic abstractions.

 If `attach-cb` is called on a future that has already been finished, it fires